The stone is greywacke, a type of sandstone composed of tightly cemented mineral grains and rock fragments.

 which 124 are still in place.

-similar to Newgrange.
-It contains three recesses and basin stones into which the cremated remains of the
+comparable in form to that at Newgrange.
+It contains three recesses with basin stones into which cremated human remains were placed.

-dead were placed.
-The right-hand recess is larger and more elaborately decorated with megalithic art than
+The right hand recess is larger and more elaborately decorated with megalithic art than the others, a feature characteristic of the eastern chamber at Knowth.